ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 - Ports and Protocols
 - deployment settings

-All important Sections are documented within the file.
+All important Sections are documented within the Terraform files `main.tf` and `cloud-run.tf` in the `/terraform` folder.

 ### Test Terraform configuration